How to Make a Divi Accordion All Closed by Default – Divi 5 & Divi 4

 Navigate to the "Add Code to the Head of your Blog" Setting

 Now click on the "Integration" tab in the Divi Theme Options, which brings up options for adding custom code to Divi.
-You should see a box called "Add code to the < head > of you blog" which allows HTML, JavaScript and jQuery code to be added to your site:
+You should see a box called "Add code to the < head > of your blog" which allows HTML, JavaScript and jQuery code to be added to your site:

 Add jQuery Code to the Site

 The jQuery code below will enable the accordion toggle closing functionality to your site.
-Paste it into the "Add code to the < head > of your blog" box then click "Save Changes" the save the Divi Theme Options.
+Paste it into the "Add code to the < head > of your blog" box then click "Save Changes" to save the Divi Theme Options.

 <script>